 If tantrums are the norm in your house, your child may be struggling with something other than a bad attitude.
 How do you determine if it’s just a “bad day” or if there’s something else going on?
-Start by asking yourself the following questions each time your child acts out.
+Start by asking yourself the following questions each time your child starts acting out.

 Are they hungry?